William Saliba: Return to Arsenal

 Ahead of the 2022–23 season, Saliba was given the number 12 shirt.
 He made his Arsenal and Premier League debut on 5 August 2022 in an opening day fixture away to Crystal Palace.
-Arsenal won the game 2−0 with Saliba's performance being described by the BBC as "unruffled and virtually faultless".
+Arsenal won the game 2–0 with Saliba's performance being described by the BBC as "unruffled and virtually faultless".
 He scored his first goal for the club two weeks later in a win over AFC Bournemouth, with a curled shot from the edge of the box.
 The strike was voted as the club's Goal of the Month for August.

+On 16 March 2023, Saliba picked up a back injury in Arsenal's Europa League match against Sporting CP, which would ultimately rule him out for the rest of the season.
+He had played in all of Arsenal's Premier League games up until then, and it was initially thought that he would return within a few weeks to aid in Arsenal's title run-in.
+His absence proved to be crucial, as Arsenal struggled defensively, and their subsequent dip in form saw them surrender their lead at the top of the table to eventual champions Manchester City.

+On 7 July 2023, Saliba signed a new long-term deal with the club until 2028, and was given the number 2 shirt.
+In the 2023–24 season, he became the first Arsenal outfield player who played every minute (3,420) of a season for the club in the Premier League era.

+He received the first red card of his professional career in a 2–0 loss at the Vitality Stadium on 19 October 2024, when he was shown a straight red (Arsenal's third dismissal in their opening eight league matches of the 2024–25 season) for taking down Bournemouth striker Evanilson on the halfway line in what was controversially deemed by referee Robert Jones to be a clear goal-scoring opportunity.
+On 4 December 2024, Saliba scored his first goal of the 2024–25 campaign, deflecting in Thomas Partey's header against Manchester United in the 2–0 victory.
+He scored again that week against Fulham, this time in a 1–1 draw at the Craven Cottage.

+On 30 September 2025, Saliba signed a new long-term deal with the club until 2030.

 International career

 On 21 March 2022, Saliba received a call-up to France's senior squad for the first time as an injury replacement to Benjamin Pavard to play in friendlies against the Ivory Coast and South Africa.
+He played in five of France's 2022–23 UEFA Nations League games.
 In November 2022, Saliba was called up to the 26-man France squad that would compete in Qatar for the 2022 FIFA World Cup.
+He made his tournament debut on 30 November, replacing Raphaël Varane in the 63rd minute of France's final group game against Tunisia.
+In May 2024, Saliba was included in France's squad for the UEFA Euro 2024.